mniinio/APIOps-cycles/README.md

 There are multiple ways to contribute, but here's a few:

 * Tweet about the APIOps Cycles&reg; model.
+Follow [@APIOps](https://twitter.com/apiops) handle to get latest news.
-* Write blogs about it
+* Write blogs about it.
+You're welcome to use [APIOps (Medium) blog](http://apiops.net) as well.
 * Discuss about it in community boards to find new viewpoints (and provide link here).
 * Build new tools to support usage of APIOps&reg; Cycles.
 We are happy to include open source solutions under APIOps organisation in Github.
 * Use the model or parts of it and share experiences in APIOps meetups.
 [Local groups can be found from apiops.net](https://medium.com/apiops/apiops-global-network-local-communities-6e72becd2b6b)
 * Submit an issue (new feature or bug).
 More details about submitting issue can be found below.
+* Those not so familiar with Github can join [APIOps Facebook group](https://www.facebook.com/groups/apiops/) and discuss ideas there.

 ## How do you report issues